 An extensive consultation process was undertaken with communities, the public and private sector, and the tourism industry to determine the issues, concerns and opportunities facing communities interested in pursuing community tourism.
-This was supplemented by; (i) an international review of best practices and lessons learned in community tourism from around the world, (ii) a comprehensive review of the existing institutional, regulatory, policies and programmes framework under which community tourism operates in Jamaica, and (iii) the perspectives of the international and domestic travel trade their clients' needs and expectations for community tourism product.
+This was supplemented by: (i) a comprehensive review of the existing institutional, regulatory, policies and programmes framework under which community tourism operates in Jamaica, (ii) the perspectives of the international and domestic travel trade their clients' needs and expectations for community tourism product. and (iii) an international review of best practices and lessons learned in community tourism from around the world.
 The full results are available in the Jamaica Community Tourism Policy and Strategy: Situation Review and Assessment, which is published as a separate background report.